ahandsel/Kintone-React-Search-Bar-Workshop/README.md

 #### How do I log into my Kintone account?

 You need three things to log into your Kintone account:
-1. Subdomain - Unique alphanumerica & underscore text that you filled out when creating your [Kintone Subdomain (Database) 📂](http://bit.ly/K_DevLic).
+1. Subdomain - Unique alphanumeric & underscore text that you filled out when creating your [Kintone Subdomain (Database) 📂](http://bit.ly/K_DevLic).
 2. Username (Login Name) - By default, it is your email address
-3. Password - The password you set after activiating your Kintone Developer License
+3. Password - The password you set after activating your Kintone Developer License

 Your Kintone **Subdomain** determines the URL used to access your Kintone account
 * Kintone's URL follows this template: `https://<SUBDOMAIN>.kintone.com/`
-* Example: The `devevents` subdomain leads to `https://devevents.kintone.com/`
+* Example: The `example` subdomain leads to `https://example.kintone.com/`

 ##### Having Trouble Logging In?
 * ⚠️ Make sure your password is correct (surprisingly a common problem)